Ykai-f/wiki_yuekai_fr_BMCU/BMCU/BMCU_Tutorial/BMCU_Assembling_370_mircoswitch_by_xc.md

 # 370 Motor Version x BMCU-Stardust Microswitch Modified Version Assembly Guide

-> This version is a modified edition by the community member `@Stardust`, and the content also comes from him.
+> This version is a modified edition by the community member `@星尘`, and the content also comes from him.

 ## Introduction